nazuzunana/dobrocinne-aukce/README.md

 #### Known bugs

-### Features we hope to implement in the future
+#### Features we hope to implement in the future

 ### Credits

-The bestest mentor Jindřich Máca who helped us run Firebase smoothly.
+The bestest mentor Jindřich Máca who contributed to our little knowledge of backend immensely and helped us run Firebase/Firestore smoothly.

 Images used in the project were taken by